Igor Angelkorte

 Igor Angelkorte (born August 10, 1983) is a Brazilian actor, author and director.

 Career

-He graduated in theater and made his television debut in Rede Globo novel: Além do Horizonte, a telenovela screened in 2014.
+He graduated in theater and made his television debut in Rede Globo telenovela Além do Horizonte, screened in 2014.
 Before that, he had only made a brief participation in Araguaia.
-In 2015, he got a part in the soap opera Babylon, in prime time on TV Globo, after making a participation in the series Dupla Identidade.
+In 2015, he got a part in the telenovela Babilônia, in prime time on TV Globo, after making a participation in the series Dupla Identidade.
 He is formed by Casa das Artes de Laranjeiras.

+In 2024, Angelkorte changed his stage name to Angel Ferreira.